ucb-152/lab6/README.md

 ### Step 3: Submission
 Once you have successfully completed the steps above, you are finished with the Open-Ended portion!
 Make sure your changes have been pushed to your repository, then go to the Open-Ended assignment on [Gradescope](https://www.gradescope.com/courses/959486), and select your GitHub repository to submit your code.
 Your submission will automatically be added to the leaderboard.

+## Final Steps

-## Feedback Form
+### Feedback Form
-As the final step for this Lab, please fill out this [Lab Feedback Form](https://docs.google.com/forms/d/e/1FAIpQLSdMDX6pdLr19Jmt5v1oP8FOTj4GVqGNUjp8Iu4oV7ydT4ZGCg/viewform?usp=header).
+As the final graded item for this Lab, please fill out this [Lab Feedback Form](https://docs.google.com/forms/d/e/1FAIpQLSdMDX6pdLr19Jmt5v1oP8FOTj4GVqGNUjp8Iu4oV7ydT4ZGCg/viewform?usp=header).
 There will also be space for you to mention any feedback for the previous labs, which we especially encourage for Lab 4 and 5 since there was not a dedicated feedback question for those assignments.

+### Teardown your AWS resources
+Finally, follow the [AWS_TEARDOWN](/AWS_TEARDOWN.md) guide to release the resouces you used during the lab.
+You are free to use up the remaining credits you have and experiment further with Tranium, but any charges to your card are your own responsibility.

+> [!WARNING]
+>
+> Do NOT forget to complete this step!

 ## Conclusion
 Congrats on finishing Lab 6!
 In this lab, you explored the architecture and programming of ML accelerators, specifically the AWS Tranium device.
 You learned about the key components of ML accelerators, such as systolic arrays, memory hierarchies, and specialized compute engines, and how these components are optimized for machine learning workloads.
 By implementing kernels using the Neuron Kernel Interface (NKI), you gained hands-on experience in mapping ML algorithms to a target hardware, customizing the iteration, computations, memory management, and more to achieve high performance.
 By completing this lab, you have gained valuable skills in programming domain-specific accelerators, a critical area in modern computing.
 These skills will be increasingly relevant as the demand for efficient AI and ML solutions continues to grow.

 ## Acknowledgements
-The original material for this lab was designed by Ronit Nagarapu in Spring 2025.
-The Tranium portion of the lab was developed with the assistance of AWS & Annapurna Labs and inspired by Stanford's CS149 Tranium assignments.
+The original material for this lab was designed by Ronit Nagarapu for the Spring 2025 edition of Berkeley's CS152 course.
+This lab was made possible with the assistance of AWS & Annapurna Labs and inspired by Stanford's CS149 Tranium assignments.